Skip to main content

 "getRecordsByTable"

-getRecordsByTable retrieves zero or more records from a database table in table order and performs a full scan of all records in a table.
+JSON DB "getRecordsByTable" action retrieves records from a database table in table order and performs a full scan of all records in a table

-The "getRecordsByTable" action is the most efficient way to retrieve records from the beginning of the table and can also retrieve all records in a table.
-When using the "getRecordsByTable" action to retrieve all records in a large table, you typically return a cursor, which makes it easy, fast, and efficient to paginate results.
+The "getRecordsByTable" action is the most efficient way to retrieve all records from a table and can also retrieve records from the beginning of a table.
+When a table contains too many records to retrieve all at once, use a cursor, which makes it easy, fast, and efficient to paginate results.
+See Best ways to return data.
+Returning a cursor and returning records directly are mutually exclusive operations.

 • The "getRecordsByTable" action can always read records forwards starting from the beginning of a table.